On the Parameterized Complexity of Sparsest Cut and Small-set Expansion Problems: Preliminaries

-\subparagraph*{Graph Notation.} All problems are considered on an undirected graph $G = (V, E)$.
+We use standard graph-theoretic notation, see\cite{bondy1976graph}.
 We denote the open neighborhood of a vertex $v$ in $G$ by $N_{G}(v)$.
 The size of $N_G(v)$ is called the degree of $v$ and the maximum degree of all vertices is denoted by $\Delta$.
 Given a subset $S \subseteq V(G)$, the subgraph of $G$ induced by $S$ is denoted by $G[S]$.
 A graph $G$ is called $d$-\textit{degenerate} if every induced subgraph of $G$ has a vertex of degree at most $d$.
-The minimum number $d$ for which $G$ is $d$-generate is called \textit{degeneracy} of $G$.
-It is easy to see that every $d$-degenerate graph admits an acyclic orientation such that the outdegree of each vertex is at most $d$.
-Many interesting families of graphs are $d$-degenerate for some fixed constant $d$.
-A \textit{vertex cover} of $G$ is a subset of vertices $S \subseteq V(G)$ such that every edge in $E(G)$ is incident with at least one vertex in $S$.
-The \textit{vertex cover number} of $G$ is the minimum size of a vertex cover of $G$.
+The minimum number $d$ for which $G$ is $d$-generate is called the \textit{degeneracy} of $G$.
+We assume the reader is familiar with basic notions in parameterized complexity, such as the FPT and W[1] classes, see \cite{cygan2015parameterized}.
+We rely on a number of well-known graph structural parameters: treewidth \cite{cygan2015parameterized}, tree-depth \cite{nevsetvril2006tree}, feedback vertex set, and vertex cover denoted respectively as $\tw(G)$, $\td(G)$, $\fvs(G)$, $\vc(G)$, where we drop $G$ if it is clear from the context.
+The Exponential Time Hypothesis (ETH) \cite{impagliazzo2001problems} states that 3-SAT on instances with $n$ variables and $m$ clauses cannot be solved in time $2^{o(n+m)}$.